tomekkozysa/kozysa.me/content/work/index.md

 ---
-title: "Base components"
+title: "Work"
-description: "List of basic components available in this starter"
+description: "Professional projects delivered for variety of clients"
 head: "Components"
 thumbnail: /img/work/image-halfwidth.png
 ---

 ::Text
-# Work projects
+# Work
-This is a basic set of components along with demo pages
+These are project delivered in the last fifteen years
 ::